juicedata/juicefs/README.md

 ### Basic benchmark

-JuiceFS provides a subcommand to run a few basic benchmarks to understand how it works in your environment:
+JuiceFS provides a subcommand that can run a few basic benchmarks to help you understand how it works in your environment:

 ![JuiceFS Bench](docs/en/images/juicefs-bench.png)

 ### Throughput

-Performed a sequential read/write benchmark on JuiceFS, [EFS](https://aws.amazon.com/efs) and [S3FS](https://github.com/s3fs-fuse/s3fs-fuse) by [fio](https://github.com/axboe/fio), here is the result:
+A sequential read/write benchmark has also been performed on JuiceFS, [EFS](https://aws.amazon.com/efs) and [S3FS](https://github.com/s3fs-fuse/s3fs-fuse) by [fio](https://github.com/axboe/fio).

 ![Sequential Read Write Benchmark](docs/en/images/sequential-read-write-benchmark.svg)

-It shows JuiceFS can provide 10X more throughput than the other two, read [more details](docs/en/benchmark/fio.md).
+Above result figure shows that JuiceFS can provide 10X more throughput than the other two (see [more details](docs/en/benchmark/fio.md)).

 ### Metadata IOPS

-Performed a simple mdtest benchmark on JuiceFS, [EFS](https://aws.amazon.com/efs) and [S3FS](https://github.com/s3fs-fuse/s3fs-fuse) by [mdtest](https://github.com/hpc/ior), here is the result:
+A simple mdtest benchmark has been performed on JuiceFS, [EFS](https://aws.amazon.com/efs) and [S3FS](https://github.com/s3fs-fuse/s3fs-fuse) by [mdtest](https://github.com/hpc/ior).

 ![Metadata Benchmark](docs/en/images/metadata-benchmark.svg)

-It shows JuiceFS can provide significantly more metadata IOPS than the other two, read [more details](docs/en/benchmark/mdtest.md).
+The result shows that JuiceFS can provide significantly more metadata IOPS than the other two (see [more details](docs/en/benchmark/mdtest.md)).

 ### Analyze performance

-There is a virtual file called `.accesslog` in the root of JuiceFS to show all the operations and the time they takes, for example:
+There is a virtual file called `.accesslog` in the root of JuiceFS to show all the details of file system operations and the time they take, for example:

 ```bash
 $ cat /jfs/.accesslog